 It is our mission to provide models and numerical simulation frameworks for the in silico assessment of technologies in the context of transforming and sustainable energy systems.
 Our particular focus is on the quantification of matter and energy fluxes in those solutions where natural and technical systems meet.
 Examples for such applications include heat storage and geothermal energy but also the subsurface deposition of waste associated with the energy sector.

 Our goal is to develop, implement and apply thermodynamically consistent numerical models for the engineering analysis of multiphysical processes in complex natural and technical energy systems.
 Our core expertise is the modelling of strongly coupled processes entailing thermal, hydraulic, mechanical, and chemical (THMC) processes.
 We develop models based on a set of general continuum physical principles in order to maintain their flexibility for a wide range of applications.

 The following topics and projects are currently being pursued in collaboration with partners from universities, research institutes, and SMEs.
-This work is part of the Helmholtz research field "Energy", specifically the programmes "Renewable Energies" as well as "Storage and Cross-Linked Infrastructures".

 Dr. Thomas Nagel